mhowey/cra-google-oauth-redux-starter/README.md

  * A basic Google OAuth setup
  * Google API JavaScript Library

  This setup provides a "boilerplate" setup to build on top of.
+It includes basic SIGN_IN and SIGN_OUT action creators as well as an authReducer and a combineReducers setup.

 ## This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).